arrran/PhD_data_chapter/Jupyter/RADAR/RADAR_MAP/README.md

 36 grid it with background into a tiff
 37 subtrack ice thickness from surface topo to get ice base

+## for MITgcm smooth roof

+40
+41
+42
+43 are copies of 35 36 37 39, but with smoothed interpolation to get

 ## key files

 are all the ones loaded in /DATA/Jupyter/RADAR/RADAR_MAP/29_RADAR_plots_for_present.ipynb